IHAN – proof of concept pilots

 - Continuity: the application demonstrates the applicant’s strong commitment, resources and plans for the continuation of the operations after the project is over.

-- Transfer of intellectual property rights: the applicant is prepared to transfer intellectual property rights to the extent required by the pilot project, for example, in connection with the EU-wide workshops.
+- Transfer of intellectual property rights: the applicant is prepared to transfer intellectual property rights to the extent required by the pilot project, for example, in connection with the European wide workshops.
 This will be discussed in details during the funding agreement negotiations.

 - Other criteria: in addition to the criteria listed above, the pilot project meets the technical and other similar criteria to be specified in the application form.